-However, for the sake of discussion, how would the histogram would look if we now consider someone who actually happens to have many relationships and consider as serious candidates every one and each of them?
-Let’s try with a average of 50.
+However, for the sake of discussion, how would the histogram would look like if we now consider someone who has many relationships and considers as serious candidates every one and each of them?
+Let’s try with a average of 50 candidates.

 Let’s actually simulate Ms. Fry’s assumption of uniformity in the chance to find Mr. / Ms Right.
 Also, let’s plot the probability to find a partner vs the mean quality of the partner found.
 Here is the result:

 Oh Well!!
 Look at that!
 The Ms. Fry Magical 37% appears when both lines cross!
 So yeah, that might the optimal solution for the expected value of an infinity of trials… But in our life we only have one shot.
 Ms. Fry’s model guarantees a bit more of 60% chance to find a partner but if you lower that probability to 40% the quality of the partner you might find increases considerably.
 So again, it is up to us Ms. Fry how much risk we take, no up to your model.

 But that is the plot considering you will have exactly 20 candidates and as I have already mentioned this is a completely unrealistic assumption.
 If we instead assume we will have on average five serious candidates in our lives then turns out that this more realistic simulation moves the “optimal” threshold to a higher 50%.